gitobsidiantutorial/obsidian-tabs/README.md

 [Example of split view usage](https://i.imgur.com/lStwTNI.mp4).
 A tab has been linked to the pane on the right, to make changing its contents easier.
 The maximise pane plugin is used when only one document needs focusing on.

+### Issues:
+- When the last pane is focused on, **no** tabs are underlined.
+The tab that will be focused on by pressing ctrl+tab is the left-most one.
+This does not apply when side-by-side view is used.

+- A tab cannot be horizontally split.

+- The focused tab is taken out of the tab overview.
+Tab numbering and underlining are used to make Pane Relief shortcuts easier to use with this in mind.

+- The order of operations must be respected when setting a split view, it is not possible to create a split view when already in tabbed mode.

+- The backlinks in pane plugin causes unintended behaviour with Pane Relief.
+This is not caused by this plugin.

+- A slight flicker is visible in the tab overview when opening new tabs or selecting a different tab.

+If you have found an issue not listed here, [feel free to document it](https://github.com/gitobsidiantutorial/obsidian-tabs/issues).

 ### Theme compatibility
 Please notify me through the [issues feature](https://github.com/gitobsidiantutorial/obsidian-tabs/issues) whether a theme conflicts with the css of this plugin.
 If I can find an easy solution, I will share a compatch as an extra snippet which must also be enabled when using that theme.